Minimizing convex quadratic with variable precision conjugate gradients: Numerical experiments

+The reorthogonalization step introduced in CGR and iCGR corresponds to the Gram-Schmidt process with the standard inner product.
+In both algorithms, it is applied to the sequence of the recurred residual $\{r_k\}$ and is computed in double precision. iCGR differs from the flexible CG algorithm \cite{Not00} in the sense that the Gram-Schmidt process is not used to prevent the loss of the $A$-conjugacy of the search directions $\{p_k\}$, but rather a loss of orthogonality of the recurred residual $\{r_k\}$.
+Therefore, the practical variant of iCGR does not require computing the matrix-vector products with $A$ in double precision, at variance with the flexible CG algorithm.

-In order to illustrate the effective cost of inexact products, we assume that computing $Ap$ is obtained by running a linearly convergent process, whose rate is given by $\rho$ (as defined in \req{kmaxspectral}).
-This would be the case, for instance, if $A = J^TW^{-1}J$ and only $W$ is known\footnote{This case occurs in approximately weighted nonlinear least-squares, for instance in data assimilation for weather forecasting.}.
-The cost of a full accuracy product is then given by
+In order compare the performance of these algorithms, we assume that the computational cost, and so the energy cost, is dominated by the matrix-vector products, and use the following two models of energy cost.
+For the continuously-varying precision case, we suppose that computing~$Ap$ is performed by running a linearly convergent process, whose rate is given by

+This would be the case, for instance, if $A = J^TW^{-1}J$ and only $W$ is known \footnote{This case occurs in approximately weighted nonlinear least-squares, for instance in data assimilation for weather forecasting.}.
+The energy cost of a full accuracy product is then given by $\log(\epsilon_M)/\log(\rho)$, where $\epsilon_M$ is the IEEE double machine precision, while that of an inexact product with accuracy requirement $\omega$ is $\log(\omega)/\log(\rho)$.